 The exchange programme is organised through ESOR and will expose trainees to all aspects of abdominal radiology under the supervision of an assigned mentor, who is a fellow member of ESGAR, in a pre-selected European reference training centre.

 Number of available places

-Five places were offered per year and organised through ESOR.
-The successful applicants received a grant jointly provided by ESR/ESOR and ESGAR.
+Five places will be offered and organised through ESOR.
+The successful applicants will receive a grant jointly provided by ESR/ESOR and ESGAR.

 This exchange programme applies to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists.